 - If the ice sheet melts, how much will that volume of water raise world sea levels?

-- Earth and its many, diverse environments, are dynamic systems where components interact with each another and with living beings in complex ways.
+- Earth, and its many diverse environments, are dynamic systems where components interact with each other and with living beings in complex ways.

-- Actions that seem very positive can have damaging long-term impacts.
+- Actions that seem very positive in the short term can have damaging long term impacts.

 Additional Resources for Environmental Science

-- A bridge to nowhere: methane emissions and the greenhouse gas footprint of natural gas [PDF].
-Robert W. Howarth.
+- A Bridge to Nowhere: Methane Emissions and the Greenhouse Gas Footprint of Natural Gas [PDF].
+Robert W. Howarth, Cornell University.
 Energy Science and Engineering, 2014.

-- Calculating the Energy from Sunlight Over a 12-hour Period (NASA)
+- Calculating the Energy from Sunlight Over a 12-hour Period National Aeronautical and Space Administration (NASA).

-- Carbon Flows diagram 2014.
+- Energy Flows Diagram 2015.
 Lawrence Livermore National Laboratory, 2016.
-Sankey chart showing sources, carbon flows & processes, and destinations. [flowcharts.llnl.gov/commodities/carbon]
+Sankey chart showing sources, energy flows & processes, and destinations/uses.

-- Climate Tipping Points: Current Perspectives and State of Knowledge, Center for Climate Change and Environmental Forecasting (2009) [climate.dot.gov/about/overview/climate_tipping_points.html]
+- Climate Tipping Points: Current Perspectives and State of Knowledge Center for Climate Change and Environmental Forecasting, Department of Transportation, 2009.

-- Eaarth – Making a Life on a Tough New Planet, by Bill McKibben.
-We’ve created a new planet, and it’s not as nice as Earth. [www.billmckibben.com/eaarth/eaarthbook.html]
+- Eaarth – Making a Life on a Tough New Planet, by Bill McKibben

-- Global Warming.
-Union of Concerned Scientists website [www.ucsusa.org/our-work/global-warming/science-and-impacts/global-warming-science]
+- Global Warming Union of Concerned Scientists website

-- Solar FAQs [PDF]. by Jeff Tsao, et al. Global-scale energy and GHG projections by U.S. Department of Energy, California Institute of Technology, and Argonne National Laboratory, 2005.
-Some estimates and cost assumptions are out of date, but this is still a good resource for understanding long-term projections. [www.sandia.gov/~jytsao/Solar%20FAQs.pdf]
+- Solar FAQs [PDF] by Jeff Tsao, et al. Global-scale energy and GHG projections by U.S. Department of Energy, California Institute of Technology, and Argonne National Laboratory, 2005.
+Some estimates and cost assumptions are out of date, but this is still an important resource for understanding long-term energy and carbon/GHG projections.

-- Stories from the Field: Examples of Integrated Environmental and Sustainability Education.
-Washington State Department of Education, 2014.
-30+ activity descriptions from K-12 teachers. [www.k12.wa.us/EnvironmentSustainability/Curriculum/Examples.aspx]
+- Stories from the Field: Examples of Integrated Environmental and Sustainability Education Washington State Department of Education, 2014.
+30+ activity descriptions from K-12 teachers.

 Resources on the metric system are found on the Metric System (System Internationale) page.